cicadaenjoyer/NanoBotPublic/README.md

 **If you're planning on making a repo with your token in your index file, make sure to set it to 'private'**

 You now have a bot!....kinda.
-There are tons of videos on how you can host the bot in your server and run it, I reccomend watching this video:
+There are tons of videos on how you can host the bot in your server and run it, I recommend watching this video:

 `https://youtu.be/1jtAWZK3Bbk`